-

 Painted and gilded terracotta | 31.8 x 34.3 x 15.2 cm (whole object) | RCIN 73197

-• A life-size painted and gilded terracotta bust of a young boy, laughing, with his head turned three-quarters to the left, wearing a gilded net cap and a dark green and 'cloth of gold' tunic closed by a point at one shoulder, the tunic slashed at the shoulders and open at the neck, revealing a red lining, over a white shirt with gold neckband.
+A life-size painted and gilded terracotta bust of a laughing young boy, looking with his head turned ¾ to the left, blue eyes, wearing a gilded net cap with a red lining and a dark tunic with gilt areas, held by a ribbon at the left shoulder, slashed at the shoulders to reveal a red undergarment and open at the neck revealing a white shirt.
+The green is achieved with a glaze over tin foil.
+The remaining areas are painted in oils.

 This fragile bust seems to have remained in the Royal Collection since it was made.
 It is probably identifiable with the 'Head of a laughing boy' noted at Whitehall Palace in the reign of James II and in the Store Room at Whitehall Palace in an inventory made for William III; also with the 'Cast of a Chinese boy - laughing countenance' that was sent to Brighton Pavilion on 4 September 1815.
 It has subsequently been described as a laughing girl, a German dwarf, and as a portrait of Henry VIII (1491-1547) as a 7-year-old boy.

 In 1925 Lionel Cust, Surveyor of the King's Pictures and Works of Art, attributed the bust to the Modenese sculptor Guido Mazzoni, also known as Paganino.
-Mazzoni's surviving work consists almost entirely of life-size painted terracottas of the same strikingly realistic character, forming groups of the Nativity and Lamentation.
+By 1931 it was in the Holbein Room, Windsor Castle.
+Mazzoni's surviving work consists almost entirely of life-size painted terracottas of the same strikingly realistic character, forming groups of the Lamentation (Modena, San Giovanni Battista) and the Adoration of the Shepherds (Modena Cathedral) with typical individual teeth and narrow eyes or detailed clothing.
 A second, equally consistent mark of his work is a very high degree of technical proficiency, which is fully evident here.
-The bust was formed of clay pressed into a mould to a maximum thickness of 5 millimetres, and the boy's open mouth, ears and nostrils served to allow steam to escape during firing.
 Paint analysis was carried out in 1964 and in 1985-8, when the bust was cleaned, and nineteenth-century overpaint was removed from the child's tunic, revealing the original scheme - a green glaze over an incised layer of tin foil, perhaps intended to imitate cloth of gold.
+It had been Cust who had previously studied the bust in 1901, when the dying Empress of Germany, sister to King Edward VII, had written to ask him from her deathbed where it was as she recalled it on a bookcase in the nursery at Buckingham Palace.

 When Mazzoni was working on the tomb of the French King Charles VIII in Paris in the late 1490s, he submitted designs and an estimate for the tomb of Henry VII for Westminster Abbey, which were later rejected in favour of those by Pietro Torrigiano.
 The estimate does not indicate whether Mazzoni (who is called 'Master Pageny' in the English accounts) ever came to London, and no commission for the bust has come to light.
 Its identification as Prince Henry remains conjectural, supported only by its royal provenance and by the child's apparent age.

-Catalogue entry from Royal Treasures, A Golden Jubilee Celebration, London 2002
+Catalogue entry adapted from Royal Treasures, A Golden Jubilee Celebration, London 2002 and Sculpture in the Collection of His Majesty The King, 2025.Provenance

 Painted and gilded terracotta